 The Department of Primary Care serves as the Primary Care Managers for TRICARE Prime beneficiaries.
 Individuals are assigned to a provider within the Department of Primary Care.
 Appointments are scheduled with the primary care manager by calling the Patient Appointment Line at 334-255-7000.

 The medical offered includes primary care, aviation medicines clinic, physical exams clinic, emergency medical services, specialty appointments, laboratory and pharmacy services, a health & wellness center, nutrition clinic, pediatric care, and more.

-There are also several TRICARE network hospitals in the close proximity.
+There are also several TRICARE network hospitals in close proximity.

 The Fort Rucker Dental Clinic Command is an organizational element of Fort Benning, Ga., Dental Activity.
 It provides dental examinations, treatment, and consultations for active duty service members.

 Installation Overview of Army Aviation Center, Fort Rucker

 The Army Aviation Center, Fort Rucker, is located in the southeast corner of Alabama.
 It covers about 64,500 acres of countryside in an area known as the "Wiregrass," named for a wild grass peculiar to the region.
 Most of the countryside is rolling and wooded with many lakes and streams, and proximity to the Gulf of Mexico make this area a fisherman's dream.

 All Army Flight Training has taken place at Fort Rucker since 1973, making it the Army Aviation's centerpiece.
 Air Force helicopter pilots have trained at the base since 1971.
-Fort Rucker instructors teach U.S. and foreign aviators everything from initial rotary-wing courses to advanced courses in aviation safety.
+Fort Rucker instructors teach the U.S. and foreign aviators everything from initial rotary-wing courses to advanced courses in aviation safety.